-Although the focus of this paper is on idealized numerical modeling experiments, we also present results using reanalysis to motivate our work.
+Although the focus of this paper is on idealized numerical modelling experiments, we also present results using reanalysis to motivate our work.
 The reanalysis used is the ECMWF ERA-Interim dataset (Dee et al., 2011).
 ERA-Interim (ERAI) has been shown to represent winter midlatitude storms as well as, and in some cases better than, other reanalyses (Hodges et al., 2011).
 Therefore, it likely does a reasonable job at capturing atmospheric blocking.
-ERA-Interim is produced using a model with roughly 0.67° resolution, but it is available to download at different resolutions.
-Herein, we used data with a $1.5^{\circ} \times 1.5^{\circ}$ horizontal resolution.
-For this analysis we focus only on the cool season from 1979-2017, which is defined as November-March and May-September for the Northern Hemisphere and Southern Hemisphere, respectively.
+ERA-Interim is produced using a model with roughly 0.67-degree resolution, but it is available to download at different resolutions.
+Herein, we used data with a 1.5 x 1.5 degree horizontal resolution.
+For this analysis we focus only on the cool season from 1979-2017, which is defined as Nov. - Mar., and May - Sept. for the Northern and Southern Hemispheres, respectively.
 Blocks are most abundant during these months (Tibaldi et al., 1994; Barriopedro et al., 2010).